 ACMs were also widely used by the civilian sector, especially in job sites with furnaces, steam generators, dynamos, and smelters.

-Steel mills, oil refineries, and power plants built between 1930 and 1973 contained huge quantities of asbestos.
+Steel mills, oil refineries, and power plants built between 1930 and 1973 contained asbestos.
 Some specific examples of job sites known to have contained asbestos and put workers at risk of exposure include:

 - Western Minerals Company asbestos processing plant in Denver